Rakkis157/StS-TheWarriorMod/.github/ISSUE_TEMPLATE/bug_report.md

 Before reporting this bug, please check your mod version.
 All of your mods need to be up-to-date.

-**Crash Reports**
+**Crash reports**
-If the game crashed because of this bug, please copy the crash report or game log here.
+If the game crashed because of this bug, please show me the crash report or game log.
+The game log can be found in {game directory}\sendToDevs\logs\SlayTheSpire.log

 **Describe the bug**
 A clear and concise description of what the bug is.